panManfredini/lit-element-effector/README.md

 ```

-This is no more than a reccomendation.
-The effect API is injected into the `dispatch` getter property, this
+If defined, the effect API is injected into the `dispatch` getter property.
+This is no more than a recommendation,
-helps a bit with decoupling (see an example in the test section below).
-In some cases can be more convenient to override the `dispatch` getter,
+it helps to keep the custom-element decoupled from the app-state (see an example in the test section below).
+In some cases can be more convenient to override the `dispatch` getter, if you do so is a good practice to return
-if you do so is a good practice to return a shallow copy of the API object (which could be used in multiple places).
+a shallow copy of the API object (since it could be used in multiple places).

 ### React on Store change with user defined function